 Mandatory Background Checks

-Mandatory criminal background checks are required each year for every staff and board member at BGCSAC.
+Mandatory criminal background checks are required upon hire and annually for every staff and board member at BGCSAC.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Registry via Live Scan.

 Required Immediate Reporting

-BGCSAC staff and volunteers are all mandated reporters.
-We are required to report any critical incident/safety concern to local authorities immediately.
+BGCSAC staff and volunteers are all mandated reporters and are required to report any critical incident/safety concern to local authorities immediately.
 We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Mandatory Annual Safety Assessments

-We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.
+We employ a multi-tiered safety assessment approach to ensure we continually make improvements to safety at our Clubs.

 ● Participating in safety planning